MisterFried/deck-vault-back/README.md

 A Node/Express server container.

 Tables are then created and populated in the database.
 Once finished, the server will be up and running, available at localhost:3000.

+Any changes to the local files inside the app directory will be synced with the container, and the app then reloaded thanks to nodemon.
+Changes outside the app directory (e.g. : package.json, config file, ...) will need a manual restart of the containers.

 ### Build With